When you mount Google Drive (or G Suite) volume in Varasto, you'll be asked for these details:

 This document covers how we obtain these values.

 Varasto stores all your blobs in Drive inside one folder - let's create it now.
-(Drive has no limit of files per folder and it is not a performance issue.)

 If you named your volume